NautilusTrader

 Historical vs real-time data

-The system distinguishes between two types of data flow:
+The system distinguishes between two data flows:

 1. Historical data (from requests):